Leading Strategic Initiatives (Program Management) with Greg Githens

 - Identify the four LIDS leadership roles for a program manager

-- Recognize the characteristics of good strategy and align programs with strategy
+- Recognize the characteristics of good strategy

 - Gain better support change and transformation initiatives

-- Develop effective governance that avoids bureaucracy
+- Develop governance concepts that foster buy in and benefit and also avoids bureaucracy